 The eyeball plant gives gardeners an unusual garden plant that also happens to be pretty and easy to grow from seed.
-Although technically a tender perennial, most people treat this fast growing plant as an annual, including it wherever a touch of garden whimsy is desired.
+Although technically a tender perennial, most people treat this fast-growing plant as an annual, including it wherever a touch of garden whimsy is desired.
 Fun for kids and the young at heart, the eyeball flower might appear on your short list of favorite container plants after you discover its virtues.

 Get to Know the Eyeball Plant

 Eyeball plants belong to the Asteraceae family, which includes all types of daisies.
 Although at first glance you may think that the eyeball plant looks like anything but a daisy, there are some minute ray petals on some wild forms of eyeball flowers.
 In the case of the cultivated eyeball flower, only the showy central disk floret is observed.
-Leaves are triangular and deeply veined, and may show flushes of burgundy.
+Leaves are triangular and deeply veined and may show flashes of burgundy.

 The genus name of the eyeball plant is Spilanthes, which means stained flower, due to the reddish pollen on the yellow disks.
 In the trade, you may see plants referred to by their full Latin name, which is Spilanthes acmella oleracea.

 The common name of Brazil cress provides a clue to the usefulness of this plant in its native habitat: indigenous peoples use the leaves to season bland, starchy dishes.
 If you see these plants sold under the nickname “paracress,” note this is in reference to the Brazilian province of Pará.
 Some describe the taste as salty and exceedingly pungent, which is a polite way of saying spicy.